paritytech/substrate/frame/uniques/README.md

 # Uniques Module

-A simple, secure module for dealing with fungible assets.
+A simple, secure module for dealing with non-fungible assets.

 ## Overview